-The physical world, the social world, our selves, and meanings: all are nebulous—amorphous, ambiguous, changeable, uncertain.
+The physical world, the social world, our selves, and meanings: all are nebulous—intangible, amorphous, non-separable, transient, ambiguous.
 This makes complete control impossible.

 Eternalism denies nebulosity.
 It hints that you can get control over your life—if you just make it conform to the proper patterns.
 This fantasy is one of eternalism’s strongest selling points—and most harmful lies.